Umaga (wrestler): Undefeated streak (2005–2007)

 In December 2005, Fatu had re-signed with World Wrestling Entertainment.
-Fatu returned on the April 3, 2006, episode of Raw with a new character called Umaga, the same name of the final and most painful part of the Samoan tattooing process, meaning "the end"; he was depicted as a destructive savage who could be controlled only by his manager, Armando Alejandro Estrada.
+Fatu returned on the April 3, 2006, post-WrestleMania 22 episode of Raw with a new character called Umaga, the same name of the final and most painful part of the Samoan tattooing process, meaning "the end"; he was depicted as a destructive savage who could be controlled only by his manager, Armando Alejandro Estrada.
 Umaga attacked Ric Flair in his debut at the orders of Estrada.
 He then defeated Flair at Backlash on April 30.

 In mid–2006, Umaga started a winning streak against the majority of the Raw roster, including going over top stars John Cena, Shawn Michaels, and Triple H. His next feud started on August 20 at SummerSlam, where he was supposed to be an enforcer on behalf of Vince McMahon and Shane McMahon during their match against D-Generation X (Shawn Michaels and Triple H), only to be attacked by Kane as he made his entrance.
-Umaga feuded with Kane for the next two months until Umaga won a Loser Leaves Raw match on the October 9 episode of Raw, sending Kane off of the brand.
+Umaga feuded with Kane for the next two months (including a double countout at Unforgiven on September 17) until Umaga won a Loser Leaves Raw match on the October 9 episode of Raw, sending Kane off of the brand.
 After being separated by different brands, Umaga and Kane had one final match at Cyber Sunday on November 5, where Umaga again defeated Kane.

 Umaga, having still not been pinned, was then deemed the number one contender for the WWE Championship and placed into a feud with then-champion John Cena over the title.
 Cena retained his belt at the New Year's Revolution pay-per-view on January 7, 2007 by pinning Umaga with a roll-up, officially ending his undefeated streak.
 In that time, Umaga was never pinned or made to submit on television, but he suffered two losses by disqualification and another in a double countout.
 For the rest of the month, Armando Alejandro Estrada played down Cena's victory, claiming it was a fluke, until a Last Man Standing rematch was signed for the Royal Rumble on January 28.
 On an episode of Raw between the two pay-per-views, Umaga attacked Cena causing a worked injury to his spleen and putting the match in jeopardy.
 Cena (kayfabe) refused a medical exam, the results of which could cause him to forfeit his title, and then defeated Umaga at the Royal Rumble after wrapping a loosened ring rope around his neck during an STFU.